fleschutz/Jenkins-build-farm/README.md

 📧 Feedback
 ------------
-Send your email feedback to: markus.fleschutz [at] gmail.com
+Anything missing or is incorrect?
+Don't be shy, just send your email feedback to: markus.fleschutz [at] gmail.com

 🤝 License & Copyright
 -----------------------